Double soft current at one-loop in QCD: Analytical continuation

-In section~\ref{sec:SDE} we have obtained the Euclidean results for the master integrals.
-The analytical continuation to physical region where both Wilson lines are outgoing (for configurations like $\gamma^*\to$ 4 partons) is trivially obtained by
+In Section~\ref{sec:SDE} we derived the Euclidean expressions for the master integrals.
+The analytic continuation to the physical region where both Wilson lines are outgoing (as in configurations such as $\gamma^*\to 4$ partons) is straightforward and follows from

-If some of the Wilson lines correspond to initial state, the rules is then clarified in Eq.~(\ref{eq:acRules}) and we conclude \begin{itemize} \item[a)] No distinction between both outgoing and one of the Wilson lines outgoing. \item[b)] If both Wilson lines are ingoing, only box $I_{01111}$ and pentagon $I_{11111}$ develops nontrivial analytical continuation behaviors. \end{itemize} For the soft box $I_{01111}$ we have the following result for both ingoing Wilson line
+When some of the Wilson lines correspond to initial-state partons, the continuation rules are given in Eq.~(\ref{eq:acRules}).
+We conclude: \begin{itemize} \item[a)] There is no distinction between the case of two outgoing Wilson lines and the case where one Wilson line is outgoing and the other incoming. \item[b)] If both Wilson lines are incoming, only the box integral $I_{01111}$ and the pentagon integral $I_{11111}$ develop nontrivial analytic continuation phases. \end{itemize} For the soft box $I_{01111}$, the result for two incoming Wilson lines reads